Association of Chief Police Officers

 APPGs are informal cross-party groups run by and for Members of the Commons and Lords.

-Chief constable is the rank used by the chief police officer of every territorial police force in the UK except for the City of London Police and Metropolitan Police who are led by commissioners.
+Chief constable is the rank used by the chief police officer of every regional police force in the UK except for the City of London Police and Metropolitan Police who are led by commissioners.

 Criminal Justice System (UK)